Home How it works Tutors Subjects Insights FAQ Free Trial

 Cambridge IGCSE vs Edexcel IGCSE — which is better?

 Neither is objectively better.
-Cambridge IGCSE (CIE) dominates across the GCC, Malaysia, Singapore, and Pakistan.
+Cambridge IGCSE (CAIE) dominates across the GCC, Malaysia, Singapore, and Pakistan.
 Edexcel is more common in UAE British schools and the UK.
 Cambridge tends toward extended prose and structured questions; Edexcel uses more modular, point-based formats.
 Both are equally accepted by universities worldwide.

 Assessment Style: Where They Genuinely Differ